stanfordnlp/stanza/README.md

 ### Evaluation

-You can evaluate models on all the tasks `scripts/eval.sh`
+You can evaluate models on all the tasks with `scripts/eval.sh`

 ```
 bash scripts/eval.sh TREEBANK TASK DATASET GPU_NUM